 Here’s how to connect Shopify with Infobip:

-- Log in to the web interface and navigate to Apps > locate Shopify > Add Account.
+- Log in to the web interface and navigate to the Exchange module located at the bottom left > locate Shopify for Conversations > Add Account.

 - Fill out the necessary fields and click CONNECT ACCOUNT.

 - You can find that data on your Shopify store by navigating to Private apps and creating a new private app.